-On July 8th and 15th, we spread some cheer to kids who really needed it.
-Thanks to the thousands of dollars and hundreds of toys donated by our supporters, we were once again able to bring Christmas in July to the children at Duke and UNC Children’s hospitals.
-Led by the one and only Santa Claus, volunteers distributed toys to the sickest children in the hospitals.
+On July 20th and 27th, the Me Fine Foundation will once again spread some cheer to kids who really need it.
+Thanks to the thousands of dollars and hundreds of toys donated by our supporters, we were once again will bring Christmas in July to the children at Duke and UNC Children’s hospitals.
+Led by the one and only Santa Claus, volunteers will distribute toys to the sickest children in the hospitals.
 Christmas in July is important in that it fills a recreation and activity gap in the summer when so many volunteers, staff, and students are away.
 Continue reading

 “Love can change the world in a moment”

 A lot of families either start or end their day by tuning in to the news to get a pulse on current events around the globe.
 Most news channels will report the atrocities – whether that be violence, famine or terror.
 Once in a while, that bad will be interspersed with hopeful, inspiring stories.
 Personally, I choose to focus on those.
 Stories that promote, peace, happiness and support.
 It also happens that celebrities, most commonly music artists, are seen supporting these messages.
 One such story was in relation to Red Nose Day, in March 2017.
 Continue reading

 Taking your child to their weekly baseball games and being excited that your budding baseballer is hitting the home runs, catching all the balls and being the star of the team.
 But then imagine that something did not feel quite right: your child is breathing a little harder and is seemingly more exhausted.
 So you take them to the doctor and think, “Okay, it’s probably just a minor condition.
 Maybe he’s recovering from his cold that he had a week ago.”
 Continue reading